Loki Name Meaning: Discover the Origins and Significance of the Name

 One of Loki’s most famous pranks involves cutting off the hair of Thor’s wife, Sif, and replacing it with golden hair made by dwarves.
 This act leads to Thor threatening to kill Loki, but the trickster manages to talk his way out of trouble.

-See also Christine Name Meaning: Discover the Origin and Significance
+See also Madelyn Name Meaning: Origin and Significance

 Overall, Loki’s complex nature makes him a fascinating figure in Norse mythology.
 His actions can lead to both positive and negative outcomes, and his mischievous nature adds an element of unpredictability to the stories in which he appears.